 The following table shows the dividend yield of the SIF by stock sector.
 The SIF active stock selections had higher yields in all sectors except for materials stocks.
 The SIF’s weighted dividend yield of 3.49% is 1.58% higher than it would have been if the portfolio was invested in all SPDR ETFs.

 The following table shows the SIF beta by stock sector.
 The SIF active stock selections had lower betas than the corresponding ETFs in all sectors except Information Technology and Financials.
 Overall the SIF has a beta of 0.77.
 Had the portfolio instead held all ETFs with similar sector weightings, the SIF’s beta would have been 0.932.

 The table below shows the SIF’s current positions and the weight of each position in the SIF portfolio.
-The fund’s market value was $119,168 as of October 31, 2013.
+The fund’s market value was $138,266 as of April 28, 2016.